williamcwalsh/GPC-Signal-Extension-Firefox/README.md

 **Features**
 Send GPC Signals: Easily send the Global Privacy Control signal from your browser to websites.

 Customizable Settings: Configure the extension to send signals automatically or on-demand.

 Lightweight & Fast: Small extension that doesn't slow down browser performance.

 Privacy-focused: No tracking of your activity—only sends signals when instructed.

-Installation
+**Installation**
-Open Firefox and navigate to the Firefox Add-ons page.
+1. Open Firefox and navigate to the Firefox Add-ons page.
-Search for GPC Signal Sender.
+2. Search for GPC Signal Sender.
-Click Add to Firefox.
+3. Click Add to Firefox.
-Confirm the installation and follow the on-screen instructions.
+4. Confirm the installation and follow the on-screen instructions.
-Usage
+5. Usage
-Sending GPC Signals
-Once the extension is installed, you can send GPC signals in two ways:
+6. Sending GPC Signals: Once the extension is installed, you can send GPC signals in two ways:

 **Manual Send:**
 Click the extension icon in the browser toolbar.